cioccarellia/ksprefs/README.md

 ## Smart cast
 A clean and fast approach is what this library aims to provide.
-I always found myself in java working with `String.valueOf()`, `Integer.parseInt()` while reading SharedPreferences, and then I decided I didn't want to see that happen again.
+I always found myself in java working with `String.valueOf()`, `Integer.parseInt()`, `Boolean.parseBoolean()` while reading SharedPreferences, and then I decided I didn't want to see that happen again.
 Every argument you pass as finalized or default is an `Any` type, so it can be everything.
 CryptoPrefs will convert it back to string for the encryption and eventually you will do the conversion from string to your target type.

 This is an example for a situation where you have a JSON response and you want to parse it later.
 You will find it also in the sample project.
 ```json